 Then you have Michael Jordan, perhaps the best basketball player during his playing career from the Chicago Bulls.
 Jordan Vs Bird was released after both players won their respected NBA All-Star events.
 Michael Jordan just won his first Slam Dunk contests and quite frankly “flew” him self into fame.
-Then Larry Bird just won his third and final, three point content.
+Then Larry Bird just won his third, and final, three point contest.

 It seems fitting to pair two of the NBA’s best in a head-to-head challenge.
 At the time when this game first came out, it was awesome to be able to dunk like Jordan and Dr. J. Jordan Vs Bird is broken down into 8 events: